 Evangelical Christianity has some dirty words.
 Words like Liberalism, universalism and pluralism are used to restrict the deconstruction-reconstruction cycle.
 We use these words as boogey-men so that we can quickly write off anyone associated with them (farewell, Rob Bell!).
-They discourage growth into these areas by clearly marking the boundary of "orthodoxy".
+They discourage spiritual growth by clearly demarcating the boundaries of "orthodoxy".
 I'm sure other faith traditions have their own versions of this, too.

-Google tells me that pluralism means a number of similar things, depend
+Google tells me that pluralism means a number of similar but distinct things:

 First, it defines pluralism as: